Scoring Guide

 ~8-9 weeks of games

-xBA and xwOBA.
-Statcast expected metrics need the most data because they rely on batted ball distributions that take time to stabilize.
+xBA and xwOBA only.
+Statcast expected metrics need the most data because they rely on batted ball distributions that take longer to stabilize.

 What about career BA and pitcher matchups?